Paul Thomas (university administrator): Post-university career

 On 18 May 2012, Thomas was appointed Inaugural Chair of the Sunshine Coast Hospital and Health Board by the Minister for Health of Queensland, Lawrence Springborg.
-He will be involved in the new $2.03 billion Sunshine Coast University Hospital (SCUH) which is scheduled to open in 2016.
+He was involved in the new $2.03 billion Sunshine Coast University Hospital (SCUH) which opened in 2017.

 Honours

 In 2002, Thomas was awarded a Centenary Medal for services to Australian society through higher education and university administration.

-On Australia Day 2007, Thomas was given the Order of Australia for service to higher education, particularly through the development and administration of the University of the Sunshine Coast, and to the establishment of educational links with China and Japan.
+On Australia Day 2007, Thomas was appointed a Member of the Order of Australia for service to higher education, particularly through the development and administration of the University of the Sunshine Coast, and to the establishment of educational links with China and Japan.

 In 2009, Thomas was the recipient of the Asia-Pacific Chief Executive Leadership Award by the Council for the Advancement and Support of Education (CASE).
 He is the first Vice-Chancellor of any Australian university to be recognised in this way by CASE, which annually presents leadership awards in eight districts throughout the United States and Canada, as well as in Europe and the Asia-Pacific.
 CASE President John Lippincott hosted the presentation ceremony in Kuala Lumpur on 25 March 2009.
 Lippincott praised Thomas for his pioneering leadership and for developing a culture of philanthropy through exemplary regional engagement.

 In 2011, Thomas became the first Emeritus Professor at the University of the Sunshine Coast.